bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 6.1.1:
   Bugfix: tasks fixed.

-6.2.0:
+7.0.0:
+  Breaking: PlugIns changed from list_type to CType.
+You need to execute the Upgrade Wizard to change your PlugIns.

+  Breaking: due to a TYPO3 bug (issues/105135), the Ajax-Version is not working anymore!

-  Layout changed: fieldset added to questions and user data in the form and settings.wrapQuestionTitle1 changed to legend.
+  Breaking: layout changed: fieldset added to questions and user data in the form and settings.wrapQuestionTitle1 changed to legend.

   Documentation translated to german.